RyanW84/CodeReviews.Console.Phonebook/README.md

 9) Unit Testing
 10) Microsoft Testing Platform
 11) Managing User Secrets
-12) Creating a passcode in Gmail to allow specific apps to access the account without two factor authentication
+12) Creating a passcode in Gmail to allow specific apps to access the account without two-factor authentication
 13) Using Panels in Spectre Console
-14) Adding more styling such as colours and different borders in Spectre Consoe
+14) Adding more styling, such as colours and different borders, in Spectre Console

 ## Getting Started
 # IMPORTANT NOTE:
-* There is data created in the context file, to give you a preview of all the features
+* There is data created in the context file to give you a preview of all the features
 * You will need to create your own Secrets file or add code to add your own credentials for the SMS and SMTP email functionality

 ## Prerequisites